Hello my dear readers, can you believe February is already over? Time sure flies when you’re on the road having fun, right?

 If you’re dating a world traveler, don’t try to tie him/her down.
 It won’t work.
 And if you’re dating a non-traveler, don’t try to force him/her to travel with you.
 It’s just not happening.

 Speaking of which, in my experience as a world traveler, I have come to enjoy the little moments more than the grandiose ones.
-Sure, exploring the Swiss Mountains and the lakes was amazing, but nothing compared to the beauty of enjoying a glass of wine and watching the sunset in the company of one of the most amazing women I’ve ever met.
+Sure, exploring the many wonders of the world on your own is a very wonderful experience but happiness is better when it’s shared.

-Don’t try to make everything special, just realise that everything already is special and it is up to you to remember it as such.
+Don’t try to make everything special, just realize that everything already is special and it is up to you to remember it as such.
 Plus, sunsets are beyond awesome!

-The 10 Commandments of Dating and Travel #07: Diversify your dating pool outside of Tinder, Couchsurfing and Hostels.
+Diversify your dating pool outside of Tinder, Couchsurfing, and Hostels.

 After almost one year of traveling in Europe as a single and handsome World Traveler, I have grown tired of meeting almost the same type of people in Tinder, Couchsurfing and Hostels.
 It became such a tired clichéd that I decided to become a celibate monk during all of January.
 Crazy, uh?